COVID-19 Impact Survey Results

 United Way of SE Idaho 2018-2019 Community Assessment

 Our 2018-19 Community Assessment serves as a snapshot of conditions in our community in the areas of financial stability, health, and education.
 This is a valuable tool for partners to: Identify critical regional needs, commit to taking collaborative action, prioritize projects and programs, and use as a resource for grant writing, etc. The assessment highlights areas of opportunity for dedicated partners to work together to create healthy change for all of SE Idaho.
+Note: We are currently updating our community assessment indicators and narrative and will start to roll out a community assessment indicators platform in late 2020.

 Poverty rates are important measures of how communities are doing financially.
 However, the federal poverty line is so low that it does not capture everyone struggling.
 United Way is committed to helping the needs of Asset Limited, Income Constrained, Employed (ALICE) households.